-Chopped tart apples, thick sour cream & dark brown sugar join forces for a rich, (almost) topless apple pie from my grandmother's recipe box.
+Looking for the perfect apple pie recipe?
+Chopped tart apples, thick sour cream, and dark brown sugar join forces for a rich (almost) topless apple pie from my grandmother's recipe box.

 At just 60 acres, Maryland's St. Clement's Island is small--and getting smaller.
 But St. Clement's slow disappearing act is perhaps the least compelling reason to visit it.
 Known as "Maryland's Birthplace," the island is a truly unique locale rich in history and natural beauty.